cortesi/godo/README.md

 * By default every untracked item-even those in `.gitignore` - is copied into the sandbox using APFS copy‑on‑write.
 Limit what is copied with `--copy`.
 * Results land on branch `godo/<name>`.
-* The sandbox is automatically removed unless you keep it with `--persist`.
+* The sandbox is automatically removed unless you keep it with `--keep`.

 ---